 The admission of a student into the Graduate School does not imply admission to candidacy for an advanced degree.
 The major department in which the student intends to become a candidate for a master’s degree must determine the student’s ability to pursue studies at the graduate level.
 Please see the Department(s) for specific requirements.

 Program of Study

-During the first semester of enrollment each new graduate student should prepare a complete program of study in consultation with the student’s advisor.
+After the completion of one year of enrollment each new graduate student should prepare a complete program of study in consultation with the student’s advisor.

 Application to Candidacy

 The program of study will formally list the curriculum requirements for degree completion and is required for application to candidacy.
 The program of study must be approved by the advisor, department, and academic dean and submitted to the Graduate School.
 The Program of study may specify the Catalog at the time of graduation, as long as the catalog is considered active.
 Otherwise, the current Catalog will be listed.